nielsvoss/apcs-homeworkscanner/README.md

 The difference is that `paired_scores.csv` will contain entries for students that didn't submit anything, which makes it easier to paste it into a spreadsheet (since you don't need to match names manually).

+The columns in `paired_scores.csv` are as follows:
+- `true_name`: The student's actual name, as specified in `names.txt`
+- `student_name`: The name of the student in the pdf/image file name.
+- `score`: Number of questions answered.
+The max score is the number of questions you included in `questions.txt`.
+- `missing_questions`: Any questions included in `questions.txt` but the student does not have.
+This will say `MISSING` if the student did not submit a document.
+- `type`: The file type of the student's submission.
+Will be:
+  - `pdf`: For a pdf that did not require OCR
+  - `image pdf`: For a pdf that required OCR
+  - `image`: For a `.png` or `.jpg` file
+  - `unknown`: An unrecognized file extension.
+These need to be graded manually.
+  - Blank: If the student did not submit a document.

+If using `paired_scores.csv`, please make sure to check the bottom of the spreadsheet for rows starting with `?`.
+These correspond to names that couldn't be found in `names.txt`.
+If you see rows starting with `?`, please make sure to update your `names.txt` to add new names or correct errors.
+Please make sure that `names.txt` matches the names of the Canvas output and that it doesn't contain nicknames.

 You can open the file in LibreOffice Calc or Microsoft Excel, or you can upload it to Google Drive and use Google Sheets to open the file.